 The very beginning: "We just listened and showed up"

 About a decade ago, Conservis wasn’t Conservis.
-Well, it was, but it wasn’t all it's grown to be today.
+Well, it was, but it wasn’t all it has grown into today.

 We were a company working on enterprise sustainability — helping groups and institutions do more with less.
 One of our founding partners, who had a background in agriculture, was asked to be on a panel at an ag conference, where he spoke about how technology can be used to sustain family farms.